hybridgroup/gophercon-2018/README.md

 ## Intel Movidius Myriad 2 Neural Compute Stick (NCS)

 Thanks to our awesome colleagues at Intel, we have the new Intel Movidius Myriad 2 Neural Compute Stick (https://www.movidius.com/myriad2).

 This USB device contains a Video Processing Unit (VPU) the lets you perform low power execution of deep neural networks.

 ## Rovers

 We will have Sphero SPRK+ robots.
+Sphero SPRK+ examples and code available in the rover/sprkplus directory.

 ## Surprises